 I needed to find a way to hide the new wide stand while keeping Trax the cat and his other four legged siblings – Kindii, and Schnitzel from thinking that the water in the stand is the holiday watering hole.

 Modern Christmas Tree Cover or Collar DIY Option

 I went to Home Depot and went down an aisle I never do – Roofing and Siding.
 I found this small roll of metal sheet flashing called: 10” x 10’ Alum Valley for $8.

-I chose to cover it with a textured neutral fabric that resembled the baskets as I want the tree to be the focus, not the stand, but imagine the possibilities – it is all up to you and your style and color scheme.
+I chose to cover it with a textured neutral fabric as I want the tree to be the focus, not the stand, but imagine the possibilities – it is all up to you and your style and color scheme.

-How To Make a Metal Christmas Tree Stand Cover
+How To Make a Modern and Minimalist Christmas Tree Stand Cover or Collar

 - 1 roll of 10” x 10’ alum valley metal flashing